NobodysLackey/TMDB-movies/README.md

 For this second part, we need to build out the functionality for a user to search for any movie title and return the top 20 results.

 This will require:
-1. A small form at the top of **views/movies/index.ejs** with an input field the user can type into
+1. A small form at the top of **views/movies/index.ejs** with an input field the user can type into and a button to submit
 2. A `search` controller in **controllers/movies.js** that will make an axios call
-   - As our user fires off the form action, we'll need to use `req.query` to access what they type into the form field.
+   - As our user fires off the form action, we'll need to use [req.query](https://expressjs.com/en/api.html#req.query) to access what they type into the form field.
 Be sure and give your input field in your EJS a `name` attribute like "movie".
 You will access this value with something like `req.query.movie` in your controller.
-   - The URL path for a search in TMDB is different than the one we used before.
+   - The URL path for a search in TMDB is different than the one we used in Part 1.
 Read about it [here](https://developer.themoviedb.org/reference/search-movie).
 We'll need to place our `req.query.movie` right after the `?query=` portion.
 This will enable the search to find the movie our user wants!
 Don't forget to add your API key to the end as well.
-3. Otherwise, our controller will be set up much the same as our last one.
+3. Otherwise, our controller will be set up much the same as the one in Part 1.
 Make sure and send your movies array to the view when you render!

 Once those steps are completed, you should be able to search for any movie in your form and see the results displayed to the page utilizing the forEach we set up earlier!